 Defining Good Quality Real-World Data:

 Although there is not a formal definition of Good Quality RWD, it is in general understood that they are the data that are collected from routine clinical practice, reflecting real-world patient experiences and outcomes.
 However, their quality must be critically assessed to determine if they are suitable to use.
-This means that to be considered good quality, data need to meet several key criteria:
+This means that be considered good quality, data need to meet several key criteria:

 Accuracy: RWD should be reliable and free from errors and biases.
 It should be collected using standardized methodologies to ensure consistency and precision.